d-gaston/armv8-examples/armsim_guide.md

     * =        (assignment of a variable to a constant value within the .data section)
 * .bss     (declare a region of unitialized data)
     * .space   (declare an empty buffer in the .bss section)
+### Registers
+Registers x0-28 can be used.
+The special registers fp, lr, sp, and xzr must be explicitly named (i.e. you can't use x30 as an alias for lr, you must use lr)
 ### Instructions:
 **{s} means that 's' can be optionally added to the end of an instruction to make the result affect the flags** *rd = destination register*